 Laysan and Black-footed Albatross translocations

-In 2014, we began the first year of a long term project at James Campbell National Wildlife Refuge on Oahu to translocate Laysan Albatross eggs from PMRF on Kauai (learn more here), hatch them in incubators and hand-feed the chicks until fledging.
-The goal of the project is to use unwanted albatross eggs from an aircraft runway on Kauai and start a new albatross colony on Oahu where they will be safe from both predators and projected sea level rise.
+From 2015-2017 we translocated 50 Laysan Albatrosses to James Campbell National Wildlife Refuge on Oahu from PMRF on Kauai (learn more here).
+This project was unique in that eggs were moved instead of chicks, which meant that we hatched them in incubators and hand-feed the chicks until fledging.
+The goal of the project was to use unwanted albatross eggs from an aircraft runway on Kauai (where the adults are a hazard to aircraft) and start a new albatross colony on Oahu where they will be safe from both predators and projected sea level rise.
 You can read more about our “No Net Loss” initiative here: www.islandarks.org.
 The chicks are cared for daily by our staff where they are fed a daily puree of squid, fish and salmon oil.
 Their growth is carefully monitored and the chicks that have fledged from this program have fledged in better body condition than their wild counterparts.
-The first two years have resulted in the successful fledging of 29 chicks and we expect the first chicks to start returning to the site as pre-breeding adults in 2018.
-In 2016 we constructed a predator proof fence to protect the new colony, and in early 2017 we brought 15 Black-footed Albatrosses in hopes of establishing the first main Island colony of this species.
-In future years, we plan to add more species from the Northwestern Hawaiian Islands who are vulnerable to sea level rise.
+This project resulted in the successful fledging of 46 chicks and we expect the first chicks to start returning to the site as pre-breeding adults in 2018.
+In 2016 we constructed a predator proof fence to protect the new colony, and starting in 2017 we have brought a total of 27 Black-footed Albatrosses in hopes of establishing the first main Island colony of this species.
+Starting in 2018, we will be bringing both Bonin Petrels and Tristrams Storm-petrels to the same area from the Northwestern Hawaiian Islands who are vulnerable to sea level rise.
 Partners on this project include U.S. Fish and Wildlife Service, the U.S. Navy, the National Fish and Wildlife Foundation, the Papahanaumokuakea Marine National Monument, the David and Lucile Packard Foundation and the American Bird Conservancy.

 Newell’s Shearwaters and Hawaiian Petrel translocations